Khadash-Analyst/LITA-Class-Documentation/README.md

 EDA involves exploring of the data to answer some questions about the Data such as;
 - What is the overall sales trend?
 - Which products are top sellers?
-- What ar the products on the peak sales?
+- What are the products on the peak sales?

+### Data Analysis